Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • decreased muscle tone;

-• the inability to raise their hands up with their palms inward (the child raises them with their palms outward);
+• inability to raise their arms up with their palms facing inward (the child raises them with their palms facing outward);

-• inability to stick out the tongue with closed eyes;
+• inability to stick out tongue with eyes closed;

 • blueness of the feet and hands;